thecosignstudio/process/README.md

 Chapters should be named according to following naming schema `[chapter_number]_chapter.md`.

+## Table of contents generation
+There are two tables of contents: main table of contents and chapter contents.
+The main table of contents is generated for you based on the titles of chapters (that is what is inside the h1 heading - `# Heading`).
+The chapter contents are generated from the secondary headings (`## Heading`),

 # Writing tips
 ## Include necessary front matter
 When creating file for new chapter remember to add necessary front matter, eg.: